2021 Epik data breach: Other breaches

 Two weeks after the initial release of data, hackers released data taken from the American far-right Oath Keepers militia.
 The hackers responsible for the Oath Keepers leak did not claim any connection to Anonymous or draw any connection to the Epik breach, though some journalists have speculated that the leak may have been related or made possible by information from the Epik data.
 The Oath Keepers data consists of about 3.8 gigabytes of email archives, chat logs, and a membership list.
 The data is also being disseminated by DDoSecrets, though the group restricted the list of members and files containing donor and finance information to journalists.
 The Oath Keepers had been a customer of Epik's since January 2021, when their website was taken offline after their hosting provider terminated service in the wake of the Capitol attack.

+Prosecution

+On March 25, 2025, Aubrey Cottle was arrested by Canadian authorities on charges sought in Canada related to the data breach.
+Two days later US Department of Justice unsealed charges alleging Cottle's connection to the data breach.

+In April 2025, Cottle's Canadian attorney Riaz Sayani gave a statement about the case claiming “The timing of these charges is peculiar.
+The allegations against Mr. Cottle are almost four years old,” Toronto-based lawyer" In the US, Cottle is represented by Tor Ekland, an attorney who is well-known for representing hackers and people affiliated with Anonymous.